Robb Report Hong Kong welcomes the launch of its official website, robbreport.hk

-HONG KONG SAR - Media OutReach - 3 November 2022 - Robb Report Hong Kong—Hong Kong's definitive luxury lifestyle media title—celebrates the launch of its official website, www.robbreport.hk.
+HONG KONG, Nov.
+3, 2022 /PRNewswire/ -- Robb Report Hong Kong—Hong Kong's definitive luxury lifestyle media title—celebrates the launch of its official website, www.robbreport.hk.
 Alongside its prestigious annual print magazine, the digital platform will publish daily digital content and serve as the ultimate guide to lifestyle and luxury in the city.

 For over 40 years, the Robb Report brand has maintained a global reputation for reporting on all aspects of luxury, including automobiles, aviation, boating, real estate, travel, dining, whiskies, wine, watches, jewellery, and fashion.
 Its entry into the Hong Kong market adds to the title's portfolio of 18 editions in 10 languages across 28 countries.